cdapio/cdap/cdap-docs/pipelines/source/developing-plugins/creating-a-plugin.rst

 A join takes place in two steps: a *joinOn* step followed by a *merge* step.

 #.
 In the *joinOn* step, the joiner creates a join key for each input record.
-   Hydrator will then take all records that have the same join key and collect them into a group.
+   the CDAP pipeline will then take all records that have the same join key and collect them into a group.

 #.
 The *merge* step is then called.
 In this step, the plugin receives a list of all the
    records with same join key based on the type of join (either an *inner* or *outer* join).